 THE HAGUE, 15 December 2004.
-The International Court of Justice (ICJ), the principal judicial organ of the United Nations, today concluded that it had no jurisdiction to entertain the claims made in the Application filed by Serbia and Montenegro against Canada on 29 April 1999.
+The International Court of Justice (ICJ), the principal judicial organ of the United Nations, today concluded that it had no jurisdiction to entertain the claims made in the Application filed by Serbia and Montenegro against the United Kingdom on 29 April 1999.
 The Court's decision was taken unanimously.